This site contains no information about the edibility or toxicity of mushrooms.

-Imleria badia, commonly known as Bay Bolete, is a large bolete with a bay-brown cap and lemon-yellow pores that bruises distinctively bluish green.
-It grows in coniferous or mixed woods on the ground or on decaying tree stumps.
+Imleria badia, commonly known as Bay Bolete, is a large bolete with a bay-brown cap and pale yellow pores that bruises distinctively bluish green, which makes it a fairly easily recognized bolete.
+It typically grows on the ground, often in association with coniferous or mixed woods.

 chestnut to dark brown, sometimes with brick-red or ochre tinges; almost spherical in young specimens before broadening and flattening out.
 It is at first downy, becoming smooth and polished, somewhat sticky when damp.
 The flesh is white or lemon-yellow.
 Where cut, it becomes faintly blue.
 Pores

 initially cream to pale yellow but become greenish-yellow or olive with age.
 Stem